top of page

 APPOINTMENTS TO THE BOARD OF TRUSTEES

-According to the Trust Deed and By-Laws of the ASBET, the U.S. Consul General, Mumbai, will appoint two (2) individuals to the Board of Trustees:
+According to the Trust Deed and By-Laws of the ASBET, the U.S. Consul General, Mumbai, shall appoint designated individuals to serve on the Board of Trustees, in accordance with the categories and requirements defined in those governing documents.

-These appointed Trustees will serve for a one-year renewable term (subject to a maximum of six years).
-Other terms and conditions relative to their appointment are covered in the Trust Deed and By-Laws or under other Board of Trustees policies.
+These appointed Trustees will serve for a defined renewable term (subject to a maximum of six years).
+Terms and conditions of appointment shall be governed by the Trust Deed, By-Laws, and applicable Board policies.

-Appointments to the Board of Trustees to fill vacancies caused by the resignation of a Trustee before the end of their term are covered under Board Policy 2.160.
+Appointments to the Board of Trustees to fill vacancies caused by the resignation of a Trustee before the end of their term shall follow the Board’s policy and procedures governing vacancies.

 Legal